mikediessner/nubo/docs/_source/bayesian_optimisation.rst

 :math:`\mathcal{M}`, often a Gaussian process :math:`\mathcal{GP}`.
 This representation can then be used to find the next point that should be evaluated by maximising a criterion specified through an acquisition function :math:`\alpha (\cdot)`.
-A popular criterion is, for example, the expected improvement (EI) that is the expectation of the new point returning a better solution than the previous best observation.
-Bayesian optimisation is performed in a loop where training data :math:`\mathcal{D}_n` is used to fit the surrogate model before the next point suggested by the acquisition function is evaluated and added to the training data itself (see algorithm below).
-The loop then restarts gathering more information about the objective function with each iteration.
-Bayesian optimisation is run for as many iterations as the evaluation budget :math:`N` allows, until a satisfying solution is found, or unitl a predefined stopping criterion is met.
+A popular criterion is, the expected improvement (EI);
+that is the expectation of the new point returning a better output value than the best point to date.
+Bayesian optimisation is performed in a loop, where training data :math:`\mathcal{D}_n` is used to fit the surrogate model before the next point suggested by the acquisition function is evaluated and added to the training data (see the algorithm below).
+The process then restarts and gathers more information about the objective function with each iteration.
+Bayesian optimisation is run for as many iterations as the evaluation budget :math:`N` allows, until a satisfactory solution is found, or unitl a predefined stopping criterion is met.

 .. admonition:: Algorithm
     :class: seealso